 Chessy Chicken Enchiladas

-These would work really well as a freezer meal.
-You can even freeze them in smaller containers for more individual sized portions.
-I cook for an army, but most of my recipes can be down sized for smaller families, or broken up and frozen in individual serving sizes.
-Foil bread pans would work great for this, and still be oven safe.
-This would also work fine in a crock pot on low heat for several hours.
+These chicken enchiladas would work really well as a freezer meal.
+You can freeze them in smaller containers for more individual portions.
+I cook for an army, but most of my recipes can be downsized for smaller families, or broken up and frozen in individual serving sizes.
+Foil bread pans would work great for this, and would still be oven safe.
+This would also work fine in a crock pot on low heat for several hours, or cooked in the pellet grill.

 Check out my Traeger Verde Chicken Enchiladas!